Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: DISCUSSION

-During the actual experiments, many human evaluators are confused, feeling that the experiences from all four experimental groups are quite human-like, making it difficult to clearly distinguish which one is a real human.
-Surprisingly, the performance of real humans is actually the lowest (possibly because our human actor has a stable mood and a rather mundane life).
-Most experimenters tell us they mainly rely on language style and subtle emotional differences to judge whether an agent is human or AI, but the overall feeling is already very close, reaching a degree of verisimilitude.
+During the actual experiments, many human evaluators are confused, feeling that the experiences from all four experimental groups are quite human-like, making it difficult to distinguish which one is a real human clearly.
+Surprisingly, the performance of real humans is the lowest (possibly because our human actor has a stable mood and a rather mundane life).
+Most experimenters tell us they mainly rely on language style and subtle emotional differences to judge whether an agent is human or AI.
+Still, the overall feeling is already very close to reaching a degree of authenticity.

-Furthermore, users interact with embodied agent simulation systems primarily through natural language, a mode of interaction that is very friendly to researchers from all fields, especially non-expert users, as they can easily observe and study an agent's personality, thoughts, and behaviors directly.
+Furthermore, users interact with embodied agent simulation systems primarily through natural language, which is very friendly to researchers from all fields, especially non-expert users, as they can easily observe and study an agent's personality, thoughts, and behaviors directly.
 We believe the outputs from each module in this process can greatly aid research in design studies, psychology, sociology, anthropology, and other disciplines.

-Perhaps in the future, developed AI will be able to construct highly abstract, high-dimensional models of human personality development.
+Perhaps in the future, developed AI can construct highly abstract, high-dimensional models of human personality development.
 AI can predict a person's personality development changes more accurately and directly without the need for us to build a simulation system to continuously supply the environment and events needed for this prediction process.
-The "one-click prediction" technology model may become the main technical route for our future research on individual development and even most of human behavioral psychology.
+The "one-click prediction" technology model may become the main technical route for future research on individual development and even most human behavioral psychology.